SaskiaKeil/fitbit-todo/README.md

 -   Change messaging to send task by task to not exceed the maximum message size
 -   Include screenshot of app as soon as the simulator is working again
+-   Fix formatting of JS
+-   Reduce font size
+-   Avoid that every task is appearing one after another, but send a signal that all data is sent
+-   Keep sorting of tasks as it is in given list

 Disclaimer
 ----------